 Store up to 10 spools of ribbon for gift wrapping in an overhead wooden container mounted on the wall, and keep your rolls of wrapping paper tucked under your desk space with this wooden organizer for gift wrapping supplies.
 For the ribbon container, place a fitted rod with the ribbon spools inside the container, and drill holes in the front to thread the ribbon through.
 Bonus: The ribbon container can also be used as a handy shelf when mounted on the wall.

 Gift wrapping will be easy when you keep all of your supplies together in plain view.
-Keep your long rolls of wrapping paper, ribbon, twine, and short wrapping paper rolls all together at this desk.
+Keep your long and short rolls of wrapping paper, ribbon, and twine all together at this desk.
 Store long rolls in a drawer, shorter rolls in a cylindrical container, and the ribbon and twine on an elevated vertical spool.

 Use basic builder's cabinets to create an elaborate wrapping station.
-Pick cabinets that have pull-out shelves to increase storage capabilities.
-Install a pegboard above the cabinets to hold hanging supplies.
-Hang supplies from S hooks.
+Pick cabinets that have pullout shelves to increase storage capabilities.
+Install a pegboard above the cabinets, and use S hooks to hang supplies.
 The countertop provides a flat surface that's perfect for cutting paper and wrapping presents.
 This station is great for year-round wrapping.

 Repurpose items to create a personalized wrapping station.
 Install a divided shelf above a desk.
 The slots house wrapping paper and cards.
 On the desk, a three-tier basket holds ribbons, bows, and other small items.
 Place other specialty wrapping supplies on the desk.

-Use basic office supplies to create holiday supply storage.
+Use basic office supplies to create holiday wrapping storage.
 Use an adjustable shelf unit to hold smaller items, such as writing utensils, scissors, tape, and gift tags.
 Place a rolling drawer unit under the shelf.
-Arrange stacking bins and a magazine bin filled with standing wrapping paper rolls on top of the rolling drawers.
+Arrange stacking bins and a magazine holder filled with standing wrapping-paper rolls on top of the rolling drawers.
 Set this unit up in the garage or basement next to your other tools.